Is There a Strategy to Solitaire?

 Pay Attention to Suits

-The foundation spots are dedicated to the four suits – clubs, spades, hearts, and diamonds – so it is a good idea to contain suits to specific piles when you can.
+The foundation spots are dedicated to the 4 suits in cards – clubs, spades, hearts, and diamonds – so it is a good idea to contain suits to specific piles when you can.
 This is not mandatory, of course, and if you need to mix spades and clubs or hearts and diamonds that is not going to kill your chances of a victory.
 That being said, the more a row sticks to the same two suits (because the colors need to alternate, it will always be at least two suits), the easier it will be to fill the foundation spots once you near the end.

 Leave the King